 under what circumstances should measures be taken to ensure that the financial system takes fuller account of sustainable development?

 what measures have been and might be more widely deployed to better align the financial system with sustainable development?

-The Inquiry has considered aspects of financial and monetary policies and financial regulations, and standards, including disclosure requirements, credit ratings, listing requirements and indices.
-The Inquiry has focused on the roles of financial system’s rule-makers including central banks, financial regulators, finance ministries, other government departments, standards institutions, and market-based standard-setters such as stock exchanges, and key international organizations and platforms.
+To try and answer the above, the Inquiry has considered aspects of financial and monetary policies and financial regulations, and standards, including disclosure requirements, credit ratings, listing requirements and indices.
+We have also focused on the roles of the financial system’s rule-makers (central banks, financial regulators, finance ministries and standards institutions) alongside market-based standard-setters (stock exchanges and key international organizations and platforms).

-The Inquiry has explored innovative experiences in advancing sustainable development through the actions of the financial system’s governing institutions, notably central banks and financial regulators, government bodies and standard setters.
+The Inquiry has explored innovative experiences in advancing sustainable development through the actions of the financial system’s governing institutions.
 Such experiences have been examined in some depth in Bangladesh, Brazil, China, Colombia, the European Union, France, Kenya, India, Indonesia, the Netherlands, South Africa, Switzerland, the UK and the USA.
 The Inquiry has also drawn on extensive international engagement and research on topics as diverse as green bonds, value-based banking, fiduciary responsibilities, human rights and electronic trading.